amcsquad/amcsquad.github.io/_posts/2021-12-14-i-gave-a-talk-in-person-for-the-first-time.md

 description: I delivered a talk to students in my old high school, this was my first time talking in front of a large audience in person, as up to this point, a lot of the stuff I had done was online due to covid!
 legacy: true
 tags:
-- personal
-- education
+- Volunteering
-- improvement
+- Presenting A Lecture/Talk
 ---

 ---